Blog / Weekly AI Career Brief

 Do not let model upgrades make you sloppy.
 Stronger models can produce more convincing wrong answers.
 If a number, claim, source, policy, legal statement, or customer fact matters, verify it outside the model.

-For job seekers, do not write “experienced with GPT-5.5” just because you tried it.
-Write what you did with it and what you checked.
+For job seekers, do not list a model name just because you tried it.
+Write what you did with AI and what you checked.

 Sources and next reads